EHC Vaduz-Schellenberg

 EHC Vaduz-Schellenberg is an ice hockey team from Liechtenstein.
 The team currently plays in the Vorarlberg Ice Hockey League 2 in neighboring Austria.
 As the only adult hockey club in the country, EHC Vaduz-Schellenberg provides the majority of players for the Liechtenstein national ice hockey team.

-From 2006 to 2018 the team was coached by former Czechoslovakian international Miroslav Berek who also managed clubs and national teams from Austria, Switzerland, Italy, and Germany.
+From 2006 to 2018 the team was coached by former Czechoslovak international Miroslav Berek who also managed clubs and national teams from Austria, Switzerland, Italy, and Germany.

 Arena

 There is no indoor ice arena in Liechtenstein.
 The club's home rink is the Eisplatz Schlucher-Treff in the resort town of Malbun, Triesenberg.
 Home league matches are played at the Eishalle Grüsch in nearby Grüsch, Switzerland.

 History

 EHC Vaduz was founded on 2 July 1996 after a group of amateurs began meeting to play at a rink in Widnau.
 The following year, the club competed in an organized league for the first time, earning fourth place in the Vorarlberg Class C. HC Schellenberg was formed in 1998 as a second club in the principality.
 In 2001, the clubs merged to form EHC Vaduz-Schellenberg.
 By 2005, the club had more than thirty active members.
 Between 2002 and 2006, the club competed in the Swiss league system in the 4.
 Liga.

 Since at least 2015, the club has competed in the Vorarlberg Ice Hockey League 2.
 EHC Vaduz-Schellenberg defeated HC Röthis 5–4 in the final to win the league title for the 2017/2018 season.
 Marco Zwahlen and Matthias Bühler were named the league's best goalkeeper and scorer, respectively.
 The victory marked the club's second championship in three seasons under head coach Miroslav Berek.
 Following the death of Berek, longtime player Marco Adank took over as manager of the team.

 In 2025, the club was one of four teams that competed in Liechtenstein's first-ever national league.
 The league was played in a 3-on-3 format with rules developed with and approved by the IIHF.
 In the process, Liechtenstein became the first country to play its national championship in this format.